 The National Park Service would consider requiring permits for backcountry use in certain areas.
-It would also encourage the USFS to not expand the capacity of Music Pass trailhead parking or the standard of the four-wheel-drive access road located east of the Sangre de Cristo divide.
+It would also encourage the USFS to not expand the capacity of Music Pass trailhead parking or the standard of the four-wheel drive access road located east of the Sangre de Cristo divide.
 These measures would help maintain desired visitor and resource conditions for the natural/wild zone in the Upper Sand Creek drainage (see natural/wild management zone description for more information on desired conditions).

-Dogs would not be permitted in areas where there is high potential for, or a history of problems with, conflicts with visitors (e.g., the area of concentrated visitor use at Medano Creek near the dunes parking area) or with wildlife (e.g., bighorn sheep); otherwise, leashed dogs would be allowed.
+Dogs would not be permitted in areas where there is high potential for, or a history of problems with, conflicts with visitors (e.g., the area of concentrated visitor use at Medano Creek near the dunes parking area) or with wildlife, (e.g., bighorn sheep); otherwise leashed dogs would be allowed.
 Within the dunes play zone, there would be an alternative downstream area where leashed dogs would be allowed.
 Unleashed dogs would still be allowed for hunting, which is permitted only within the national preserve.
 To assist visitors with complying with dog regulations, a commercial service to provide dog boarding in the vicinity of the main dunes area would be sought.

-Necessary and appropriate commercial services would continue to include providing firewood and incidental camper supplies in the vicinity of the campground through a concessions contract.
-Pending a study of financial feasibility, a determination may be made to seek the following new commercial services: (1) dog boarding within the main dunes area frontcountry zone; and (2) guided tours by horseback, jeep, or hiking from Medano Ranch (with possible stable and other base facilities at the ranch).
-Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel-drive tours are appropriate activities and would continue to be authorized.
-The National Park Service would consider other potential commercial activities on a caseby-case basis to determine if they were necessary and appropriate before any new contracts or authorizations would be issued (see "Criteria for Commercial Services in chapter one).
+Necessary and appropriate commercial services would continue to include providing firewood and incidental camper supplies in the vicinity of the campground through a concession contract.
+Pending a study of financial feasibility, a determination may be made to seek the following new commercial services: (1) dog boarding within the main dunes area frontcountry zone, (2) guided tours by horse, jeep, or hiking from Medano Ranch (with possible stable and other base facilities at the ranch).

+Horseback riding, pack trips, guided hunting, guided hiking, photography workshops, and four-wheel drive tours would continue to be provided in appropriate zones through commercial use authorizations, with the base of operations located outside the park.